Jambon-Beurre (Classic Butter and Ham Baguette)

 French Macarons

-French macarons are small, round almond meringue sandwich cookies that demand precision at every step.
-The shells are made from finely ground almond flour, powdered sugar, and a meringue base, mixed with a technique called macaronage - folding the batter until it flows like lava and forms a smooth, glossy surface when piped.
-A properly baked macaron has a smooth, domed top, a ruffled ring called the foot at its base, and a thin crisp shell that yields to a chewy, slightly moist interior.
-The filling between the shells - buttercream, ganache, or fruit curd - carries the primary flavor.
-Varieties range from classic vanilla and pistachio to raspberry, salted caramel, and yuzu.
-After assembly, macarons must rest in the refrigerator for at least twelve hours, during which moisture from the filling softens the shells into a unified, melt-in-the-mouth texture.
+French macarons are small, round almond meringue sandwich cookies that demand precision at every single step of the process.
+The shells are made from finely ground almond flour, powdered sugar, and a meringue base, mixed using a technique called macaronage, which means folding the batter until it flows slowly off the spatula like lava and forms a smooth, glossy ribbon when piped.
+A properly baked macaron has a smooth domed top, a ruffled ring called the foot at its base, and a thin crisp shell that gives way to a chewy, lightly moist interior.
+The filling between the shells, whether buttercream, ganache, or fruit curd, carries the primary flavor of each variety.
+Classic options include vanilla and pistachio, while modern interpretations extend to raspberry, salted caramel, yuzu, and matcha.
+After assembly, macarons must rest in the refrigerator for at least twelve hours, during which moisture from the filling gradually softens the shells into a unified, melt-in-the-mouth texture that is impossible to achieve straight out of the oven.
+In Parisian patisseries, the quality of a single macaron shell is considered a reliable indicator of the entire shop's technical standard.